laradock/laradock/README.md

 <a name="Enable-Global-Composer-Build-Install"></a>
 ### Enable Global Composer Build Install

-To enable Running Global Composer Install during the Build:
+Enabling Global Composer Install during the build for the container allows you to get your composer requirements installed and available in the container after the build is done.

 1 - open the `docker-compose.yml` file